Community Living Standards

 - Window Screens: Intentionally removing screens from windows is prohibited.

-You are responsible for respecting the rights of all others in the residential communities' and to act with civility at all times.
+You are responsible for respecting the rights of all others in the residential community and to act with civility at all times.
 Fighting, threats, and intimidation of any person for any reason will not be tolerated.
-You are responsible for developing and maintaining an atmosphere that promotes social awareness, social appreciation and appreciation and support of those who may be different from you (it is an expectation that you actively participate in conflict resolution).
+You are responsible for developing and maintaining an atmosphere that promotes social awareness, social appreciation and appreciation and support of those who may be different from you.
+It is an expectation that you actively participate in conflict resolution.
+You are responsible for attending floor/hall meetings as set forth by your Residence Life Staff.
+All members of campus communities are expected to fill out/ review roommate lifestyle agreements at the beginning of each semester.

 - Discriminatory or Inflammatory Language: Residents are to refrain from using discriminatory or inflammatory language, including, but not limited to: online, telephone, verbal, non-verbal, or written communications with the intent to harm or incite.

 - Failure to Comply: Residents must comply with any lawful order or reasonable request of a clearly identifiable University official acting in the performance of his or her duties in the enforcement of university policy.
-Residents must present their Splash Card upon request of a University official.
+Residents must present their Splash Card upon request of a University official (in appropriate situations).
 These requests are expected to be honored.

 - Fireworks and Weapons: Residents are not permitted to possess or use any weapon, firearm, fireworks, or other explosives.

 - Furnishing False Information: Residents must disclose, to the best of their knowledge, full and truthful information to University officials.
-Residents shall not withhold or present false information with the intent to deceive, including but not limited to: names, dates and times, location or number of residents or guests, location, consumption, or possession of illegal, prohibited, or controlled substances, Splash Cards or numbers, telephone numbers, addresses, emergency contacts, or allergies to medicine.
+Residents shall not withhold information or present false information with the intent to deceive, including but not limited to: names, dates and times, location or number of residents or guests, location, consumption, or possession of illegal, prohibited, or controlled substances, Splash Cards or numbers, telephone numbers, addresses, emergency contacts, or allergies.

-- Inciting or participating in a fight: Residents shall not incite or participate in a physical fight, regardless of reason.
-Fighting is defined as, but not limited to: inciting a fight through physical, online, sexual, telephone, verbal, non-verbal, or written communications, or fighting through hitting, striking, slapping, kicking, throwing or shooting an object, or contacting or attempting to contact any other person with the intent to harm.
+- Inciting or participating in a fight or riot: Residents shall not incite or participate in a physical fight, or riot regardless of reason.
+Fighting is defined as, but not limited to: inciting a fight through physical, online, sexual, telephone, verbal, non-verbal, or written communications; or fighting through hitting, striking, slapping, kicking, throwing or shooting an object; or contacting or attempting to contact any other person with the intent to harm.

-- Intimidation, Harassment, Bullying, and Threats of violence: Residents, students, HRL staff, and any other person are to be free from all forms of intimidation, harassment, and threats of violence, including, but not limited to: physical, online, sexual, telephone, verbal, non-verbal, and written communications.
+- Intimidation, Harassment, Bullying, and Threats of Violence: Residents, students, HRL staff, and any other person should be able to learn, work, and live in an environment that is free from all forms of intimidation, harassment, bullying, and threats of violence, including, but not limited to, physical harm or threats of physical harm, and online, telephone, verbal, non-verbal, and written communications.
+Behavior violating this provision is also prohibited by the Code of Student Conduct and/or Tulane's Equal Opportunity, Harassment and Anti-Discrimination Policy.

 - Stalking: Residents shall not stalk any other person physically, online, by telephone, verbally, non-verbally, in written communications, or any other manner.
 Stalking is defined as, but not limited to: the intentional, unwanted, repeated contact or attention by the stalker to the victim.
 Residents must honor other's requests to stop undesired contact.